fahey252/Azure532Certification/ManageApplicationAndNetworkServices/implement-caching.md

   ```
   * You can __add any non-primitive type__ to the cache when it is serialized (JSON and other formats).
   * Can use Redis Cache to back your ASP.NET session state for a fast, in-memory distributed session shared by multiple servers.
+  * The Azure Redis Cache __premium tier includes clustering, persistence, and virtual network support__.
+  * Redis persistence allows you to persist data stored in Redis to a storage account in case of hardware failure.
+Must choose a storage account in the same region as the cache.
+  * Backup frequencies: 15 Minutes, 30 minutes, 60 minutes, 6 hours, 12 hours, and 24 hours.
   * Links
     - [Redis Cache Configuration](https://azure.microsoft.com/en-us/documentation/articles/cache-configure/)